pythonarcade/arcade/CONTRIBUTING.md

 * Corrections & additions to the documentation
 * Improvements to the tests

-If you're looking for a way to contribute, you can [the currently active issues](https://github.com/pythonarcade/arcade/issues) to get started.
+If you're looking for a way to contribute, try checking [the currently active issues](https://github.com/pythonarcade/arcade/issues) for one that needs work.

 ## Before Making Changes